Texas school shooting making impact on Wichita schools, families

 WICHITA, Kan.
-(KSNW) — Yesterday’s shooting at an elementary school in Uvalde, Texas, was the deadliest attack on an American elementary school since Sandy Hook nearly a decade ago.
+(KSNW) — Tuesday’s shooting at an elementary school in Uvalde, Texas, was the deadliest attack on an American elementary school since Sandy Hook nearly a decade ago.

 According to NBC News, there have been four school shootings in the United State so far this year, including one at Olathe East High School in northeast Kansas.
 Last year, there were four the entire year.